Veracruz

 Veracruz has a significant share of the coastline of the Gulf of Mexico on the east of the state.
-The state is noted for its mixed ethnic and indigenous populations.
-Its cuisine reflects the many cultural influences that have come through the state because of the importance of the port of Veracruz.
+The state is noted for its mixed ethnic and indigenous populations, and its cuisine reflects the many cultural influences that have come through the state because of the importance of the port of Veracruz.
 In addition to the capital city, the state's largest cities include Veracruz, Coatzacoalcos, Córdoba, Minatitlán, Poza Rica, Boca Del Río and Orizaba.

 Etymology

-The full name of the state is Veracruz de Ignacio de la Llave.
-Veracruz was named after the city of Veracruz (From Latin Vera Crux, "True Cross"), which was originally called the Villa Rica de la Vera Cruz.
-The suffix is in honor of Ignacio de la Llave y Segura Zevallos (1818–1863), who was the governor of Veracruz from 1861 to 1862.
-The state's seal was authorized by the state legislature in 1954, adapting the one used for the port of Veracruz and created by the Spanish in the early colonial days of the 16th century.
+The official name of the state is Veracruz de Ignacio de la Llave.
+It is named after its largest city and main port, Veracruz, which was originally founded as Villa Rica de la Vera Cruz (Rich Town of the True Cross) by Spanish conquistadors in 1519.
+The name "Vera Cruz" combines Latin and Spanish elements meaning "True Cross".
+The suffix is in honor of Ignacio de la Llave y Segura Zevallos (1818–1863), who was the governor of Veracruz from 1855 to 1857, and once again from 1861 to 1863.
+The state's official seal, adopted in 1954 by the state legislature through Law No. 92, is based on the colonial coat of arms granted by King Charles I of Spain to Villa Rica de la Vera Cruz in 1523, which recognized Veracruz as the first Spanish settlement in New Spain.